hackclub/hackclub/workshops/space_game/README.md

       timerActive = True
       TimerActivate()
 ```
-If Game 2 is being played, increment spacePress and if this is your first time enterig the statement, then set the timer as active by calling the "TimerActive" function.
+- If Game 2 is being played, increment spacePress because the user is pressing space!
+- If this is your first time entering the if statement, meaning Game 2 just started, then set the timer as active by making `timerActive` true and calling the "TimerActive" function.

 #### Ending the Game

+This code goes without of elif statement we just created, and it goes below what we just wrote.
 ```csharp
 def space():
   #What we already wrote would be here.